SRFleming/Slimey-Business-Game/README.md

 * Jenny: character movement/interaction + AI

 Report to be worked on by all members, with each member writing primarily about what they worked on.
 We will be holding weekly retrospective team meetings.
-Here will we asses progress made from the last meeting and assign tasks for the upcoming week.
+Here we will assess progress made from the last meeting and assign tasks for the upcoming week.
 Our main focus will be to complete the main game until the 16th of October and then introduce changes and updates based on feedback after.
 Furthermore, time after the 16th will be allocated to write the final report.